 The following are a few differences between accuracy and precision:

 - Accurate data need to very close to the target value, but precise data need not be close to the target value.
 Precise data only need to be close together.

 - For quality purposes, accuracy is desired while precision is not.
 Precision is required when it is coupled with accuracy.

 - Accurate data can be precise but precise data may or may not be accurate.
 Precision is not dependent on accuracy.

 - For accuracy, one measurement is enough; however, for precision many measurements are required.

 Precision and accuracy are two different terms in quality management which are very often misunderstood as synonyms of each other; however they are not.
 It is not necessary for precise measurements to be accurate, or accurate measurements to be precise.

 Precise measurements can be accurate or not, and vice versa.
 During the quality inspection of the deliverables, it is the responsibility of the project management team to decide the level of accuracy and precision for their project deliverables.

-Here is where this blog post on precision versus accuracy completes; I hope I made the points clear to you.
-If you have something to share, you can do so through the comments section.
+I hope I made the points clear to you.
+If you have something to share or any questions, you can do so through the comments section.